loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Running the Alfresco Server
 ===========================

-Navigate to the '~/alfresco' folder and run 'alf_start_tc.sh'
+Ensure that the MySQL server is running, then navigate to the '~/alfresco' folder and run 'alf_start_tc.sh'
 - two processes will be started for MySQL and OpenOffice
 - a console window will open for Tomcat
 - when the console has the message 'INFO: Server startup in nnnnn ms', Tomcat is running